 - FBC, electrolytes, renal function, lipid profile.

-- Electrocardiogram: evidence of prior myocardial infarction (MI) and ischaemic changes (the most common cause of mortality following carotid endarterectomy is MI).
+- Electrocardiogram: evidence of prior myocardial infarction and ischaemic changes (the most common cause of mortality following carotid endarterectomy is myocardial infarction).

 - CT scan or MRI of the brain: for all symptomatic patients, in order to rule out other intracranial lesions and identify the presence of new and old cerebral infarcts.

-- Best medical management of carotid stenosis includes lowering of blood pressure, treatment with statins and antiplatelet therapy in symptomatic patients.
+Best medical management of carotid stenosis includes lowering of blood pressure, treatment with statins and antiplatelet therapy in symptomatic patients.
+See also the separate Stroke Prevention and Prevention of Cardiovascular Disease articles.

 - Carotid endarterectomy (surgical removal of the fatty deposits and blood clots from inside the carotid artery wall):